austnaa/austnaa/README.md

 **austnaa/austnaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-(Note this readme is a work in progress)

-# Heyo!
+# Heyo! 👋

-<h3>I'm Austn Attaway, an aspiring software engineer.
+<h3>I'm Austn Attaway, a recent graduate from the University of Washington Tacoma and an aspiring software engineer.
-Since you are checking out my profile, here's a few of my favorite projects I have contributed to.
+While I don't have much 'professional' experience yet, I've contributed to some pretty awesome projects.
+Here are some of my favorites!

 <br>
 <br>